WorkWithAnjola/home-soc-lab/Incident-report.md

 | 22:31:18 – 22:31:21 | Attempt #2: repeated failed SSH logins for `anjyy` from `192.168.56.1` | Wazuh Discover / `wazuh-alerts-*` |
 | 22:31:21 | **Alert generated** — rule level 10, "User missed the password more than one time," 7 total hits | Wazuh Discover |

-**Note:** Attempt #1 originated from a single SSH session (PID 5454) and source port (54503), indicating one persistent connection retrying credentials rather than a distributed or multi-connection automated tool (e.g., Hydra's default multi-socket behavior).
+**Note:** Attempt #1 originated from a single SSH session (PID 5454) and source port (54503), indicating one persistent connection retrying credentials rather than a distributed or multi-connection automated tool (e.g., Hydra's default multi socket behavior).
 This is a relevant detail for assessing attacker tooling/sophistication.

 ---